Hydraulic jumps in rectangular channels: Length of hydraulic jump

 Length of a hydraulic jump is often hard to measure in the field and during laboratory investigations due to the sudden changes in surface turbulence, in addition to the formation of roller and eddies.
 The length of a hydraulic jump is often an important factor to know when considering the design of structures like settling basins.
-Comprehensive studies are applying six-legged components for the bed lining of stilling basins.
-The results imply that appropriate settings of the elements can decrease the length of the hydraulic jump, the length of stilling basin, the conjugated depth, and consequently reduce the scour depth downstream of the basin.

 The equation derived for length is based on experimental data, and relates the length to the upstream Froude number.